ClueLang/Clue/README.md

     print(n)
 }
 ```
-More examples can be found in [the wiki](https://github.com/ClueLang/Clue/wiki) or you can check [an example program made with LOVE using Clue].
+More examples can be found in [the wiki](https://github.com/ClueLang/Clue/wiki) or you can check [an example program made with LOVE using Clue](https://github.com/ClueLang/Clue-example).
 Mre examples will be added soon.

 ## How to install